Is Your Model Really A Good Math Reasoner? Evaluating Mathematical Reasoning with Checklist: Introduction

-We conduct extensive experiments on 20 LLMs and 11 MLLMs including different scales, API-base and open source, generalist and mathematical models.
+We conduct extensive experiments on 26 LLMs and 17 MLLMs including different scales, API-base and open source, generalist and mathematical models.
 We find that frontier LLMs like GPT-4o continue to achieve superior performance in our \textsc{MathCheck}, but many other model families exhibit a significant decline.
 Further experiments indicate that compared to solving original problems which is the paradigm of mainstream benchmark, our \textsc{MathCheck} evaluation aligns more accurately with the genuine mathematical reasoning ability of the model.
-Finally, we extensively analyze the models' behaviors including training on massive solving data, reasoning consistency, performance on different complexity problems and applying different prompting technologies.
+Utilizing \textsc{MathCheck}, we extensively analyze the models' behaviors including training on massive solving data, reasoning consistency, performance on different complexity problems and applying different prompting technologies.
+Finally, we show the potential of applying \textsc{MathCheck} paradigm to other reasoning tasks such as commonsense reasoning and code generation, promoting more comprehensive evaluation of reasoning ability.